 Public contact with Operational staff, the Duty Team and the overnight Duty Officer will not normally be available, thus enabling staff to deal with service delivery issues.

-Requests for urgent assistance by the emergency services will receive considered priority action but such requests must be made through their control centre.
+Requests for urgent assistance by the emergency services will be considered priority action but such requests must be made through their control centre.
 In other cases such as funerals any requests must be made by the appropriate authority such as the Funeral Director.
 Requests of this type will be passed to the Duty Team or overnight Duty Officer to action and co-ordinate as required.

 In extreme conditions, a daily information bulletin will be provided by 4pm each day for use by Members and inclusion on the Council website.
 This should be passed to the Roads Manager who will authorise the information prior to it being forwarded to the Head of Service (Environment & Operations) / Director of Place Services.
 This bulletin will include the following information:

-- Weather summary for previous 24hrs
+• Weather summary for previous 24hrs

-- Weather forecast summary for the following 24hrs
+• Weather forecast summary for the following 24hrs

-- Details of areas and works completed during the previous 24hrs
+• Details of areas and works completed during the previous 24hrs

-- Details of proposed actions for the following 24hrs
+• Details of proposed actions for the following 24hrs

-- Any road closures
+• Any road closures

-- Salt resilience
+• Salt resilience

 Level of service

 The decision to initiate winter operations will normally be made by the Duty Manager, based upon the Weather Forecast received from the forecast provider.
-These forecasts will be provided every day between 12pm and 2pm (including week-ends and public holidays).
+These forecasts will be provided every day between 12pm and 2pm (including weekends and public holidays).
 In addition, out with normal working hours, the forecast provider will contact the Duty Officer if there is any major change in the projected weather conditions.

 Out-of-hours winter operations may also be initiated by the Duty Officer on confirmed reports of adverse weather conditions.

-As the decision to initiate planned winter operations will be based on the forecast provider's forecast, it is proposed, where possible, to treat priority 1 routes outwith the hours of peak traffic flows.
-Where possible, it is intended that the treatment of these routes will be completed prior to the start of the morning peak (07:30hrs).
+As the decision to initiate planned winter operations will be based on the forecast provider's forecast, it is proposed, where possible, to treat Priority 1 routes outwith the hours of peak traffic flows.
+Where possible, it is intended that the treatment of these routes will be completed prior to the start of the morning peak (7:30am).
 Where the forecast indicates adverse conditions in the evening, reasonable effort will be made to treat out with the evening peak; however, this will depend on forecast conditions and will not always be possible.

 Plant, vehicles and materials